Tous les secrets

-"Tous les secrets" (meaning "all the secrets") is the second single from Celine Dion's 2005 French-language greatest hits album, On ne change pas and also a theme song from the animated movie Asterix and the Vikings.
-It was released in March 2006.
+"Tous les secrets" (lit.
+'All the secrets') is the second single from Celine Dion's 2005 French-language greatest hits album On ne change pas and a theme song for the animated film Asterix and the Vikings.
+It was released on 10 March 2006.

 Background and release

+The song was written by Kristian Lundin, Sebastian Thott, Didrik Thott, Carl Bjorsell, and Jacques Veneruso, and produced by Lundin.
+Lundin had previously collaborated with Dion on "That's the Way It Is" and "I'm Alive", while Veneruso wrote "Sous le vent", "Tout l'or des hommes", and "Je ne vous oublie pas".

-"Tous les secrets" had its worldwide premiere on 1 September 2005 in Poland, ahead of any French-speaking country.
-The song gathered great reviews and became a very successful single.
-It was the first and only single from On ne change pas in Poland.
+"Tous les secrets" premiered worldwide on 1 September 2005 in Poland, preceding its introduction in any French-speaking market.
+The track received positive reviews and became a successful single there, marking the first and only release from On ne change pas issued in Poland.

-The music download was released in Canada on the same day as the album (4 October 2005), but the CD single was released as late as March 2006 in France, Belgium and Switzerland.
-Then, "Tous les secrets" became a theme song from the animated movie Asterix and the Vikings meaning that it was not recorded as a theme song from the beginning.
+The digital download was released in Canada on 4 October 2005, the same day as the album.
+The CD single followed in March 2006 in Switzerland, Belgium, and France.
+"Tous les secrets" was also selected as a theme song for the animated adventure film Asterix and the Vikings, released in April 2006.

-The track was written and produced by Kristian Lundin, who already worked with Dion on hits like "That's the Way It Is" and "I'm Alive", and by Jacques Veneruso, who also wrote the songs "Sous le vent", "Tout l'or des hommes", and "Je ne vous oublie pas", among others.

-The CD single included also an English-language version of "Tous les secrets," called "Let Your Heart Decide."
-Both versions could be found later on the Asterix and the Vikings movie soundtrack, released on 3 April 2006.
-The music videos for both versions include fragments from the film.
-They were released on 27 February 2006, and included later on the Asterix and the Vikings DVD, released on 25 October 2006.
+The CD single includes an English-language version of the track, titled "Let Your Heart Decide".
+Both versions were included on the Asterix and the Vikings soundtrack, issued on 3 April 2006.

-Dion promoted this song by performing it in a French TV show, called Hit Machine.
+Commercial performance

-"Tous les secrets" peaked at number 7 in Quebec, number 10 in Greece, number 20 in France and number 33 in Belgium Wallonia.
+"Tous les secrets" peaked at number seven in Quebec, number ten in Greece, number twenty in France, and number thirty-three in Belgium's Wallonia region.

+Music video

+The music videos for the French and English versions incorporate scenes from the film.
+They premiered on 27 February 2006 and were later included on the Asterix and the Vikings DVD, released on 25 October 2006.

+Live performances

-Dion performed "Tous Les Secrets" for the first time in concert for an acoustic medley during her Summer Tour 2016.
+Dion promoted the song with a performance on the French television show Hit Machine, recorded in October 2005 and broadcast on 1 April 2006.
+A decade later, she performed "Tous les secrets" live during an acoustic medley on her Summer Tour 2016.